rgolovnya/CICDpipeline4microserviceapp/README.md

 kubectl get svc nginx -o yaml
 ```

-6: Details of nginx web app in the Kubernetes cluster.
+6: Details of deployed nginx web app in the Kubernetes cluster.

 ![DetailsKubeCluster](Images/8DetailsKubeCluster.PNG)

-7: Deployed web application
+7: Testing deployed web application

 The web application is a simple static site running in an nginx container exposing port 80.